 With such high growth rates, job security will be higher than in many other states.
 As dental careers in Texas continue to grow, CDP will grow along with it.
 And, as we continue to grow, you can grow with us, too!

 While Texas was ranked 23rd for dentists’ salaries among all 50 U.S. states by BLS.gov, at Community Dental Partners, we pay our dentists above-average salaries.
 On average, our dentists earn $272,000 in their first year.
 Depending on production, some CDP dentists earn up to $421,000 in their first year!
 Compare this to Texas dentists’ mean wage of $184,410 and the difference is clear.

 One of the most important reasons our dentists earn more is because we pay on production.
 Many other practices, both private and corporate, pay on collection, meaning you only get paid when they collect from the patient or their insurance.
 Production is much better for you since you will be paid for the work you do, whether we collect on it or not.
 This makes a huge difference for dentists.

 Building your life while shouldering the burden of dental school loans is not ideal.
 Each month, a portion of your salary gets cut into by your loan repayments, shrinking your wages considerably.
 We know that financial stress can really eat at you, which is why we provide loan repayment opportunities to our rural dentists.

 Starting a dental career in Texas is a smart move for dentists at any stage of their career.
-Not only is Texas an incredible state to live, but it’s also a fantastic place to work!
+Not only is Texas an incredible state to live in, but it’s also a fantastic place to work!

 Ready to learn more about joining an incredible dental team here in Texas?
 Schedule a call with a recruiting manager today to learn more about starting your dental career in Texas!